dharc-org/chad-ap/process/development/02/informal-competency-questions.md

 CQ_2.2

 ### Question
-Return the agents (people and institutions) who either carried out or were participants in the processing activity.
+What are the people and institutions who either carried out or were participants in the processing activity?

 ### Expected outcome
-A list of objects.
+A list of: `person`, `institution`

 ### Result
 * `federica-collina`, `unibo-dbc`